gerardbosch/git-svn-cheatsheet/README.md

 # Using git svn

 You can use git as a Subversion client and that will let you to work locally using most of the git features and commit changes to svn repository once ready.
-In order to do that you must learn some few commands.
+In order to do that you must learn a few commands.

 The following guide and git documentation provides further details: